Difference Between Paleontologist and Archaeologist

 Main Differences Between Paleontologist and Archaeologist

-1. A paleontologist is a person who studies paleontology.
-Whereas the subject of archaeology is studied by an archaeologist.
+1. A palaeontologist is a person who studies palaeontology.
+In contrast, an archaeologist studies the subject of archaeology.

-2. Paleontology as a subject studies the history of lives that existed on earth.
+2. Palaeontology as a subject studies the history of lives that existed on Earth.
 On the other hand, archaeology as a subject studies different cultures of a place and the lifestyles of humans.

-3. A paleontologist studies animals and plants of the earth, and on the contrary, an archaeologist studies the history of humans and their lifestyles.
+3. A palaeontologist studies animals and plants of the earth, and on the contrary, an archaeologist studies the history of humans and their lifestyles.

-4. To study the lives of animals and plants, a paleontologist observes and analyses fossils.
-While on the other hand, to study the culture and lifestyle of humans, an archaeologist examines and contemplated different artifacts of different places and different times.
+4. A palaeontologist observes and analyses fossils to study the lives of animals and plants.
+While on the other hand, to study the culture and lifestyle of humans, an archaeologist examines and contemplates different artefacts of different places and different times.

-5. A paleontologist should have deep knowledge in natural sciences, such as biology and geology, as these sciences inform a lot about animals and plants.
+5. A palaeontologist should have deep knowledge of natural sciences, such as biology and geology, as these sciences inform a lot about animals and plants.
 While to be a successful archaeologist, one needs to have a profound understanding of subjects like archaeology, anthropology, and ancient history.

 Difference Between Paleontologist and Archaeologist